 Are you worried about your hairline?
 Your hairline will mature and change throughout your lifetime.
 We explore different Men’s hairline types below and provide some guidance on preserving yours.

 If your hairline has changed, you shouldn’t automatically assume you’re experiencing hair loss.
-Plenty of people have changing hair textures and hairlines throughout their lives.
+Plenty of people have ever evolving hair textures and hairlines throughout their lives.
 In addition, your hairline is hereditary, so if you want to know what your future hairline may be, look at your father or mother’s father.

 1. Low Hairline